top of page

 Category F & G: Self-employed

-If you are self-employed you can use Income generated through your self-employed activities, including income as a company director or employee of a specified limited company in the UK, your own self-employed activities if you have permission to work or your UK partners self-employed activities can be used on a child dependent FLR extension.
+If you are self-employed you can use Income generated through your self-employed activities, including income as a company director or employee of a specified limited company in the UK, your own self-employed activities if you have permission to work or your UK partners self-employed activities can be used on a child dependent Further Leave to Remain visa extension.

 Category F: Last full financial year